 scopes - Optional, this is usually to indicate what is the given scope of access.

 Some OAuth API providers support more parameters which can be sent with this redirect.
 What additional parameters and how they are sent could be different from OAuth API provider to provider.
-This is the reason we recommend to consult the documentation for each API provider to customise this procedure accordingly.
+This is the reason we recommend to consult the documentation for each API provider to customize this procedure accordingly.

 This is the moment when the User gives his/her explicit consent to Application so that it can access the protected data stored at Service provider on his/her behalf.